madyark/heart-rate-stream/README.md

 Synthetic heart rate data is generated to simulate real-world scenarios, such as heart rate data measured by an Apple Watch device.

 A `producer.py` script has been developed to act as a Kafka producer, leveraging the `confluent-kafka` Python library to generate the heart rate data.
 This script reads the already generated users and activities CSV files to pick out a random activity ID and user ID, sending it along with a randomly-generated heart rate to the Kafka topic.

 The script has been containerized inside a Docker image using a `Dockerfile` located in the root folder of the project, which is then pushed into Amazon ECR and ran using a continuously-running ECS task.

-The Faker library is also used to generate a random latitude and longitude coordinates based on the user's address country.
+The Faker library is again used inside the `producer.py` script to generate a random latitude and longitude coordinates based on the user's address country.
 This as well as a timestamp column (indicating the event time) are added to the heart rate data record and sent as a JSON object to the Kafka topic for processing.

 Heart rate data format: